sbor767/react-vk-api-access/README.md

 # React VK API Access

 This is a minimal React-based demo application for authenticating users via VKontakte (VK) OAuth and accessing basic VK API endpoints.
+It was originally built in 2018 as a learning experiment.

 ## Features